LindySez | Recipes

 • Saute the bacon in a large pot or Dutch oven until the grease is rendered, do not brown.
 Remove with a slotted spoon, set aside.

 • Pat dry, then generously salt and pepper the short ribs.
-Brown them in the hot bacon fat (in batches if necessary, do not overcrowd the pan).
+Brown them in the hot bacon fat (in batches if necessary, do not overcrowd the pan), adding additional oil if needed.
 Remove the ribs as they brown, set-aside.
 (Please, do not rush this step.
 Browned meat = really good meat)

-• Lower the heat and add the onion and carrot to the now empty pan, saute until soft.
+• Lower the heat and add the onion, carrot , and garlic to the now empty pan, saute until soft.
 Add the garlic, pickle, and reserved bacon.
 Saute briefly.

 Add two tablespoons flour to the pan and sauté for 2 - 3 minutes.